tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Book exercises/Topic 1.1.md

 a: Swimming at the New Jersey shore is not allowed

-b: Swimming at the New Jersey shore is allowed OR Sharks have been spotted near the shore
+b: Swimming at the New Jersey shore is allowed AND Sharks have been spotted near the shore

-c: Swimming at the New Jersey shore is not allowed AND Sharks have not been spotted near the shore
+c: Swimming at the New Jersey shore is not allowed OR Sharks have not been spotted near the shore

 d: If Swimmming at the New Jersey shore is allowed then Sharks have not been spotted near the shore

-e: If Sharks have not been spotted near the shore then Swimming at the New Jersey shore is not allowed
+e: If Sharks have not been spotted near the shore then Swimming at the New Jersey shore is allowed

 f: If Swimming at the New Jersey shore is not allowed then Sharks have not been spotted near the shore

 g: Swimmming at the New Jersey shore is allowed if and only if Sharks have not been spotted near the shore

-h: Swimming at the New Jersey shore is not allowed OR Swimmming at the New Jersey shore is allowed AND Sharks have not been spotted near the shore
+h: Swimming at the New Jersey shore is not allowed AND Swimmming at the New Jersey shore is allowed OR Sharks have not been spotted near the shore

 </details>